 In the last few years Gose has sort of gone viral in the US.
 I mean it.
 You will have no problem finding Gose true to the original style and many variations of it at your local craft beer store or tasting room.
 Go explore, it will be fun.

 Most of our local breweries have made a Gose or are currently making one.
 Some of them more than one and the creativity evident in the style interpretations is such an adventure for the palette.
-We wrote about apricot and cherry flavored twists here.
 We have also had the pleasure of sampling blood orange Gose, and most recently on our road trip a plum Gose (sooo good).

 In our opinion the best Coloradoan variation is the El Gose brewed by Avery Brewing Co.
 It is not too tart even though lime has been added to fortify the Lactobacillus action.
 It is super crisp, very fragrant and just enough sea salt has been used to augment the water and create the traditional salty aftertaste.
 Amazing dry finish completes the drinking experience.